Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Discretizations

-\begin{remark} As a particular consequence of Theorem~\ref{thm:gamma-conv}\,\emph{\ref{item:liminf}} it follows that, given a sequence of discrete vector fields whose nodal values belong to $S^{m-1}$, any accumulation point in $H^1(\Omega)$ has values in $S^{m-1}$ a.e.
-A weaker result is shown in \cite{Bartels16}: Given a sequence of discrete vector fields whose nodal values are close to the target manifold, it follows that any accumulation point in $H^1(\Omega;\R^m)$ still satisfies the constraint exactly.
-This allows to prove convergence of solutions obtained with the nonconforming discrete gradient flow discussed in Section~\ref{sec:gradient-flow}, which uses a linearization of the constraint. \end{remark}
+\begin{remark} In the proof of~Theorem~\ref{thm:discrete-compactness} one establishes the fact that for a sequence of discrete vector fields whose nodal values belong to $S^{m-1}$, any weak accumulation point in $H^1(\Omega)$ has values in $S^{m-1}$ almost everywhere.
+The assumption of the nodal values belonging to $S^{m-1}$ can be further weakened: Given a sequence of discrete vector fields whose nodal values are not necessarily on $S^{m-1}$ but approach unit length as $h \to 0$, it still follows that any accumulation point in $H^1(\Omega;\R^m)$ satisfies the constraint exactly; cf.~\cite{Bartels16}.
+This allows to prove convergence of solutions obtained with the nonconforming discrete gradient flow discussed in Section~\ref{sec:gradient-flow}, which does not preserve the constraint exactly. \end{remark}

-The $\Gamma$-convergence from Theorem~\ref{thm:gamma-conv} can be extended to more general manifolds than the unit-sphere~\cite{Bartels10}.
-On the other hand, for harmonic maps into spheres stronger convergence results can be shown.
-Indeed, solutions of discrete Euler--Lagrange equations converge to stationary harmonic maps~\cite{Alouges97,Bartels05}.
-This result is based on weak compactness properties that exploit the special structure of the nonlinearity in the Euler--Lagrange equation. \todopalus{kann man das so schreiben (ab Thm~\ref{thm:gamma-conv})? @SB}
+Recently, discretization error bounds have also been proved.
+For piecewise linear Lagrange elements and $n=m=2$, optimal error estimates in the energy norm have been derived for a corresponding saddle-point formulation in~\cite{huWinther2009saddle}.
+This result is extended in~\cite{BaPaWa2023} to the cases $m=3$ and $n>2$.